bloominstituteoftechnology/orientation-git/README.md

 1. On your local computer, edit the README.md file again to add `x`s to your now finished tasks.
    > Technically you have not finished the Standard Work Flow task, leave it without an `x`.
 2. Practice adding, committing, and pushing.
 Check if your updates appear on GitHub.
-   > Adjust the message accordingly, ie: `Checked off committing and pushing tasks`
+   > Adjust the message accordingly, ie: `Checked off additional finished tasks`
 3. Repeat this process one final time for your final `x`.
 You want to become familiar with the process.

 ---